Dkhodos/java_maze_solution/README.md

   - `testGetReconstructPathDataExists`: Checks the correct reconstruction of the path when data exists.
   - `testGetReconstructPathEmpty`: Validates the behavior when trying to reconstruct a path with no data.
   - `testGetReconstructPathSorted`: Ensures the reconstructed path is correctly sorted.
+- **FrontierTest**:
+  - `testIsEmpty`: Validates the behavior of the isEmpty method.
+  - `testDequeue`: Checks the correct dequeue operation and order.
+  - `testRemove`: Validates the removal of specific nodes from the frontier.

 ### To run the tests: